Chapter 24 – Problems in Canberra’s ANU – 1968-9

 By early 1969 it was clear I had no future in Australia, either as a Japanologist or as a Sinologist.

-Crawford was making sure that non-Japanese speakers would consolidate their control over Japanese studies and research at the ANU.
+Crawford was making sure that a bunch of non-Japanese speakers would consolidate their control over Japanese studies and research at the ANU.

 And he had obviously forgotten how in 1962 he had tried to recruit me to set up a China economic research group.